patricrp/Diamonds-project/README.md

 3. Training the model with different estimators, max and min depth.
 Minimum RMSE was with 86 estimators, 21 max depth and 3 min depth.

 4. Including Normalized and StandardScaler to train again RandomForest.
 Something was wrong.
 Score was up to 5455 :(.
-I need to inverse the DataFrame but
+I need to inverse the DataFrame but I couldn't.

+5. Test different models and generate different csv's.

+6. Create new Jupyter Notebook Machine Learning - Training Models where I created a dictionary with all best models.

+7. Create a function to train each model on the dictionary and visualize it.

+8. Improve cleaning process, giving a weight to different values on the cut Series.